 At WWDC 2020 this June, Apple has announced some of the biggest changes ever to operating systems for iPhone, iPad, Mac, iWatch and TV.
 The release of new Macs with Apple Silicon was the biggest show stealer.
-With the new ARM-based processors and the latest macOS Big Sur, the future of Mac is looking exciting and promising.

 How to download Big Sur

 - Before downloading, make sure your mac has enough storage space and remember to back up your current data.